abhisheks-gh/Java-SE-8/README.md

 used by Java & so on.

 ## Why Java is "Architecturally neutral" & "Portable" ?
-This is also known as platform independent.
+This is also known as platform independence.
 Java popularise the term **"WRITE ONCE RUN ANYWHERE"**.
 So, the idea is that we can write a program on Windows & we can run it on UNIX or on MAC PC & we can use the same code that we wrote for both.
 The way that